ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Unnumbered Interface

-An unnumbered interface is an interface that has not been configured with an IP address.
-It can borrow an IP address from another interface.
-This can conserve network address space.
+This example discusses the use of unnumbered interfaces.
+You configure an unnumbered interface without an IP address.
+This interface borrows an IP address from another interface referred to as a target interface.
+You must configure the target interface with at least one IP address.

-The interface that will "loan" IP addresses to unnumbered interfaces must be configured with at least one IP address.
-Normally, the VPP agent represents a given VPP interface using a single key-value pair.
-Depending on this key alone would only ensure that the target interface is already configured when a dependent object is being created.
+Normally, the VPP agent represents a VPP interface using a single key-value pair.
+Depending on this key alone would only ensure that the target interface exists when you create a dependent object.

 !!!
 Note
-    The paragragh above only refers to a VPP interface.
-It is not referring to a VPP interface configured with an IP address.
+    The paragraph above only refers to a VPP interface.
+It does not refer to a VPP interface configured with an IP address.

-In order to restrict an object's existence based on the set of assigned IP addresses to an interface, every VPP interface value must `derive` a unique key-value pair for each assigned IP address.
-This enables the KV Scheduler to reference IP address assignments and build dependencies around them.
+You can restrict an object's existence based on IP addresses assigned to an interface.
+To do this, every VPP interface value must derive a unique key-value pair for each assigned address.
+The KV Scheduler references IP address assignments and build dependencies around them.

-An unnumbered interface can derive a single value from every interface, with a key that would allow it to determine if the interface has at least one assigned IP address.
+An unnumbered interface derives a single value from every interface.
+The key indicates if the interface has at least one assigned IP address.

-Here is an example:
+Key for interface with IP address:
 ```
 vpp/interface/<interface-name>/has-ip/<true/false>
 ```

-Dependency for an unnumbered interface could reference this key:
+Reference key for an unnumbered interface dependency:
 ```
 vpp/interface/<interface-name-to-borrow-IP-from>/has-ip/true
 ```

+---

-For more complex cases, which are outside of the scope of this example, it may be desirable to define a dependency based on the presence and value of an assigned IP address.
-To achieve this, we could derive an empty value for each assigned IP address with key template like so:
+For more complex cases, you can define a dependency based on the presence and value of an assigned IP address.
+To do this, you derive an empty value for each assigned IP address with key template.

+Key template:
 ```
 vpp/interface/address/<interface-name>/<address>
 ```

 This complicates the situation for unnumbered interfaces.
-They are not able to reference a key of a specific value.
-Instead, they would need to match any address-representing key, so that the dependency is satisfied with at least one match.
+They can't reference a key of a specific value.
+Instead, they need a wildcard key to match any address-representing key.
+A single match satisfies the dependency.

-With wildcards this could be expressed like so:
+Example wildcard key:
 ```
 vpp/interface/address/<interface-name>/*
 ```

 The KV Scheduler offers a more generic solution than wildcards.
-The dependency is expressed using a callback denoted as `AnyOf`.
-The callback is a predicate, returning `true` or `false` for a given key.
-The semantics is similar to that of the wildcards.
-The dependency is considered satisfied, when the callback, for at least one of the existing configured or derived keys, returns `true`.
+It expresses the dependency using the `AnyOf` callback.
+The callback returns `true` or `false` for a given key.
+A callback returning `true`, for at least one of the existing configured or derived keys, satisfies the dependency.

-Lastly, it is possible for an unnumbered interface to exist even if the IP address(es) to borrow are not available.
+Lastly, an unnumbered interface can exist even if you lack one or more IP addresses.
 In this case, an unnumbered interface is derived from the interface value and processed by a separate `UnnumberedIfDescriptor` descriptor.
-It is this derived value that uses the `AnyOf` callback to trigger an IP address borrow action once the IP addresses become available.
+This derived value uses the `AnyOf` callback to trigger an IP address borrow action once the IP addresses become available.

-The example also demonstrates that when the borrowed IP address is removed, the configuration of the unnumbered interface will not be impacted.
-It will only return the address before it is unassigned, and becomes an interface in L2 mode.
+The control-flow diagram below shows that the removal of the borrowed IP address does not impact an unnumbered interface configuration.
+The interface first returns the address before the address itself is deleted.
+You end up with an interface running in L2 mode without an IP address.

 ![CFD][cfd-unnumbered]

 ---

-### Scenario: Create VPP interface via KV Data Store
+### Example: Create VPP interface via KV Data Store

-This is the most basic scenario one will encounter.
-The control-flow diagram is detailed.
-It includes all of interacting components consisting of:
+You can create a VPP interface using a KV data store as the VPP agent NB.
+The detailed control-flow diagram shown below includes all interacting components consisting of:

- * `NB (KVDB)`: contains the configuration of a single `my-tap` interface
+ * NB (KV data store): contains the configuration of a single `my-tap` interface.
+ <br></br>
- * `Orchestrator`: listing KVDB and propagating the configuration to the KV Scheduler
+ * Orchestrator: listens to the KV data store and propagates the configuration to the KV Scheduler.
+<br></br>
- * `KVScheduler`: planning and executing the transaction operations
+ * KVScheduler: plans and executes transaction operations
+<br></br>
- * `Interface Descriptor`: implementing CRUD operations for VPP interfaces
+ * Interface Descriptor: implements CRUD operations for VPP interfaces
+<br></br>
- * `Interface Model`: builds and parses keys identifying VPP interfaces
+ * Interface Model: builds and parses keys identifying VPP interfaces

 ![CFD][cfd-create-vpp-interface-kvdb]

 ---

-### Scenario: Create VPP Interface via gRPC
+### Example: Create VPP Interface via gRPC

-In this example, gRPC is used as the VPP agent's NB instead of the KV data store.
-The transaction control-flow is collapsed because there are essentially no differences between the two cases.
-The KV Scheduler is not concerned how the desired configuration is conveyed to the VPP agent.
+You can create a VPP interface using gRPC as the VPP agent NB, instead of the KV data store.
+We have collapsed the control-flow diagram because there are essentially no differences between the two cases.
+The KV Scheduler does not care how you convey the desired configuration to the VPP agent.

-The advantage of the gRPC approach is that the transaction error value is propagated back to the client, which is then able to react to it accordingly.
-On the other hand, with the KV data store approach, there is no client-to-agent connection required.
-The configuration can be submitted even when the VPP agent is restarting or not running at all.
+An advantage of the gRPC approach is that the transaction error value propagates back to the client, that can react accordingly.

+With the KV data store approach, you do not require a client-to-agent connection.
+You can submit the configuration prior to, or during a VPP agent restart.